ishitsuka-hikaru/video-classification-simulator/README.md

 Each module installation and usage refere to their README.md.

-Edit line-2, line-3 in run_sim.sh:
+Edit line-2, line-3 in `sim.sh`:

-    sim.sh
+    ./sim.sh
     1  #!/bin/bash
     2  PATH_3D_RESNETS=<3D-ResNets-PyTorch repository>
     3  PATH_MOGEN=<mogen repository>
     4  ...

 Download pre-train model from [here][makehuman-100k-pretrain] (AIST internal).
 This model is trained on Kinetics-700, and fine-tuned by MakeHuman-100k dataset.
-If you need Makehuman-100k dataset, you can download it [here][makehuman-100k-dataset] (AIST internal).
+If you need MakeHuman-100k dataset, you can download it [here][makehuman-100k-dataset] (AIST internal).

 Make new directory and move to the model: